kynetx/Fuse-API/installation_instructions.md

 - This document presumes a familiarity with OAuth.
 - URLs and RIDs will change in these instructions as the API moves toward production
 - Some of the operations in the following may be combined as I get more comfortable with what building blocks are really necessary in the API.
+- The API is under active development.
+Names, parameters, etc. are subject to change.
+What's more the API is running right now in a development environment and might be unavailable or broken at times.
+When this moves to beta, there will be a proper release to a production system and regular release procedures.

 # Create an OAuth App in KDK